 3. Rollergirls and teddy bears

 Council events looked a little different in the 70s.
 The popular Free Entertainment in the Park program featured roller girls, teddy bears and bikini models.
 Take a deep dive.
 There was plenty going on in the park back in the day.
+Like these jazz-handed seagull entertainers.

 4. Anthropomorphic Flinders Street Station teapot